 The most common consultation process in the NER is the Rules consultation procedures, which require two rounds of consultation.
-These apply to around 70 different instruments.
+These apply to approximately 70 different instruments.

-AEMO also provided a rule change addendum that proposes:
+AEMO also provided a rule change addendum that proposed:

-- consultation criteria to be used by a decision-maker to determine whether additional consultation steps are appropriate and the timing and form of those steps
+- The consultation criteria to be used by a decision-maker to determine whether additional consultation steps are appropriate, and the timing and form of those steps.

-- that the decision-maker must publish a consultation plan at the outset, and review, if necessary
+- That the decision-maker must publish a consultation plan at the outset, and review it, if necessary.